verrazzano/docs/content/en/docs/about/architecture.md

 Each Verrazzano installation sits on top of a Kubernetes cluster (that can be hosted on a variety of environments).
 Verrazzano relies on the Kubernetes API to pull information from the cluster to its components and push instructions from its components down to the cluster.
 Specifically, Verrazzano uses [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), extensions of the Kubernetes API to configure Kubernetes environments and provide additional functionality.

-Since Verrazzano extends Kubernetes, you can continue to use many of the Kubernetes management tools you're already familiar with, such as kubectl and kubeadm.
+Because Verrazzano extends Kubernetes, you can continue to use many of the Kubernetes management tools you're already familiar with, such as kubectl and kubeadm.

 Each Kubernetes cluster must have both a Container Network Interface (CNI) and a Container Storage Interface (CSI) plugin.